 - Reduction in self reported cigarettes smoked during treatment

 The Company plans to initiate the U.S. Phase 3 development program in 2020, subject to the availability of capital.

 It is estimated that over 20 million people have used cytisinicline to help combat nicotine addiction, including approximately 2,000 patients in Phase 3 clinical trials conducted in Europe and New Zealand and published in the New England Journal of Medicine.
-The United States cytisinicline Phase 3 development program is expected to initiate in late-2019.
+The United States cytisinicline Phase 3 development program is expected to initiate in 2020.